huangli712/ACFlow/docs/src/man/param.md

 >
 > * ftime
 > * btime
+> * fpart
+> * bpart
 > * ffreq
 > * bfreq
 >
-> Here, `ftime` means fermionic and imaginary time, `btime` means bosonic and imaginary time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency.
+> Here, `ftime` means fermionic and imaginary time, `btime` means bosonic and imaginary time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency. `fpart` means fermionic and imaginary time as well, but the grid of imaginary time might be incomplete. `bpart` is similar to `fpart`, but it is for the bosonic case.

 *Type:*